 - The Tsix gene.
 When the Tsix gene is transcribed, a Tsix ncRNA is made.
 The Tsix RNA is transcribed from both X chromosomes prior to XCI and likely allows the two X chromosomes to pair briefly during early embryonic development (see Part 15).
 The Tsix RNA is later transcribed preferentially from the active X chromosome, which in turn inhibits the production of the Xist RNA.
 Thus, the Xist RNA does not inactivate one X chromosome because the Tsix gene on the active X chromosome is transcribed.
 Interestingly, the Tsix gene overlaps the Xist gene but is transcribed in the opposite direction.

 - How does the Xist gene promote the formation of a Barr body?

 - How does the Tsix gene ensure that one X chromosome remains active?

 The process of XCI has three stages (see Figure 2.12):

 - The initiation stage involves a choice as to which X chromosome is inactivated.
 Tsix gene expression from the X chromosome that will remain active inhibits the production of the Xist RNA.
 The X chromosome that is inactivated does not express the Tsix RNA.
-As a result, the Xist RNA remains active and leads to the formation of a Barr body.
+As a result, the Xist RNA is produced, leading to the formation of a Barr body.

-- The spreading stage involves the actual inactivation of one of the X chromosomes.
+- The spreading stage involves the actual inactivation of the chosen X chromosome.
 The Xist RNA participates in spreading by starting at the Xic and coating the X chromosome to be inactivated in both directions.
-This coating with Xist RNA allows proteins to recognize the X chromosome and compact it to form a Barr body.
+This coating with Xist RNA allows proteins to recognize the X chromosome and compact it into heterochromatin, forming a Barr body.

 - Explain the three stages of XCI.